LLNL/lbann/docs/BuildingLBANN.md

   manager, install using Spack, or build from [source](https://www.open-mpi.org/projects/hwloc/).

+The superbuild system is itself a CMake project rooted in `$LBANN_HOME/superbuild` (distinct from the LBANN CMake project rooted in `$LBANN_HOME`).
+Options that control the superbuild system are prefixed with `LBANN_SB_`; other options that appear in a CMake invocation for the superbuild are either interpreted on a sub-project basis or forwarded to certain sub-projects.

+#### Choosing packages to build in the Superbuild
-The superbuild system is _constructive_; that is, it will only build the packages that it is asked to build.
+The superbuild system is _constructive_ or _additive_; that is, it will only build the packages that it is asked to build.
 Any required package that is not requested is assumed to exist on the system by the time it is needed by whichever package requires it.
 For example, if HDF5 is provided by the system administrators on a system, it does not need to be built and CONDUIT can be built by pointing its build to the system HDF5.

-The superbuild system is itself a CMake project rooted in `$LBANN_HOME/superbuild` (distinct from the LBANN CMake project rooted in `$LBANN_HOME`).
-Options that control the superbuild system are prefixed with `LBANN_SB_`; other options that appear in a CMake invocation for the superbuild are either interpreted on a sub-project basis or forwarded to certain sub-projects.

 Packages are included in a superbuild by passing `LBANN_SB_BUILD_<PKG>` options to CMake _for each package_ that it